 What are Moving Averages?

->

-> A moving average is a type of technical indicator.
-It “smooths out” the data and creates an average price over the selected period of time.
+A moving average is a type of technical indicator.
+It smooths the data and creates an average price over the selected period of time.
 This means that it will filter out small, short changes in price.
 The period of time can be anything, from one minute, 1 day, 1 week, 1 month, and more.
-This type of indicator is very popular and used by long and short term traders and investors.
+This type of indicator is very popular and used by active traders and long-term investors.

->

-> Read More: Beginner’s Guide: Technical Analysis
+Read More: Beginner’s Guide: Technical Analysis

 Types of Moving Averages

 Simple moving averages can be calculated by any time frame.
 It is calculated by taking that closing prices of the desired time frame and dividing it to get an average price.
 This is not something you’ll likely have to calculate by hand—many trading platforms and charting tools will have this built-in.

 For long-term investors, 50-, 100-, and 200-day MAs are common time frames to use.
 For shorter-term averages, 5-, 10-, and 20-day moving averages are usually used.